Article 1 (Purpose)

 Article 5 (Focus)

-This regulation applies to the researchers related to 「J-INSTITUTE」
+This regulation applies to the authors related to 「J-INSTITUTE」

 Article 6 (Structure)